readyready15728/misc/awakemud-notes.md

 respirator should I ever need one.
 * Nicolas Lambardi in the Enigma Nightclub on the second floor of Novatech Seattle offers work.
 (Killing the lawyer's bodyguard can be rough.)
 (What he's offering now is also very dangerous.)
+(Maxes out at 1000 rep.)
 * Angela Wright on the fifth floor of Novatech Seattle offers work (minimum reputation 500).
-* Maple Leaf Technologies on the first floor of the Renraku Arcology sells decks and various other decking-related technology.
+* Maple Leaf Technologies on the first floor of the Renraku Arcology sells decks and various other decking-related technology, including the Hitachi RM-AX optical chip encoder.
 * Body + Tech on the first floor of the Renraku Arcology sells various cyberware.
 * The Elevators/Payphones section of the first floor of the Renraku Arcology